How best to use ʻŌlelo Online

 Let’s try to put all of this together to get you started learning Hawaiian language.

 - Use the site navigation menus to find the specific lessons or topic you want to start with (depending on your level).
 Go to either the Coursework by Series or Coursework by Category listing if you wish to browse the available items on ʻŌlelo Online.

 - Total beginners should start with the 0400 Series all about pronunciation.

 - Remember that within each numbered Series, there are individual lessons of many types.
 The item code, along with the title of the item, will help you indentify level, type, and topic of each lesson.

 And over all, the main thing is to have fun while learning Hawaiian language!

 We really appreciate your support to help keep this site running, secure, fast, and updated.
 When you join and log in as a member of ʻŌlelo Online, you have access to many more videos and audio files than non-members.
 Quizzes, interactive stories, and most downloads are also members-only.
-There is also a complete "Coursework Index" for members to use to quickly look through all of the lessons available on one page.
+You can also use the complete “Coursework Index” to quickly look through all of the lessons available on one page.

 E mau ka ʻōlelo makuahine o ka ʻāina